How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each packet contains colestipol 5 g.
+Each packet contains 5 g of colestipol.
 Nonmedicinal ingredients: colloidal silicon dioxide.

-Each light yellow, film-coated tablet contains colestipol HCl 1 g.
+Each light yellow, film-coated tablet contains 1 g of colestipol HCl.
 Nonmedicinal ingredients: carnauba wax, cellulose acetate phthalate, colloidal silicon dioxide, magnesium stearate, hypromellose, povidone, and triacetin.
 The tablets contain no calories.

 How should I use this medication?